 Services include: Free assessment and training to people of all ages who have lost some or all of their vision.
 Aids supplied to enhance independent access to community, vocational and education services include canes, electronic aids, guide dogs, adapted GPS.
 Services also include public education, access advice, and scanning programs for those who have lost vision due to stroke or Acquired Brain Injury.
 Training and equipment provided to individuals and agencies is all free if not covered by NDIS.

-- Gunning Community Care
+- Gunning District Community & Health Service

 - Heart Foundation - ACT Division

 Services include: Hepatitis ACT is Canberra's community hepatitis organisation. we are funded by ACT Health to provide a comprehensive range of no-cost hepatitis-related services including information, education, training, prevention, support, advocacy and representation and referral.